 Since leaving General Practice and moving back to South Wales, Jo has worked in the NHS Counselling Psychology Department in Swansea and with the Staff Counselling Service at Swansea University, together with providing therapy for medical professionals with mental health problems.
 She has also been involved with the local BABCP group in setting up training workshops for therapists.

-In addition to her clinical work, Jo has, for the last three years, been a tutor at the University of South Wales, leading Year 1 of the Postgraduate Diploma in Cognitive Behavioural Psychotherapy between 2015-17.
+In addition to her clinical work, Jo has, for the last four years, been a tutor at the University of South Wales, leading Year 1 of the Postgraduate Diploma in Cognitive Behavioural Psychotherapy between 2015-17.